bobk48/RaspberryPiOS/README.md

 information about how a beginner can do system administration on their Raspberry Pi.

-Latest News as of 11/5/2023
+Latest News as of 11/9/2023

+I received my examination copies of the 1st volume hardcover book today, and it looks great!
+Although the shipping date was slated for 11/22, examination copies are available now for the hardcover edition.
+I suspect that general availablility of this volume will take until the end of November.

 I've uploaded the In-Chapter Exercise Solutons, and code for the first volume.
-It's in the folder Volume 1.
+It's all in the folder Volume 1.

 The End-of-Chapter Solutions will only be available through your CRC/T&F representative if you're a certified adopter of the book.